funql/funql-dotnet/docs/learn/schemas/index.md

 ## Adding requests

-In FunQL, **requests** define the entry points to your schema.
+In FunQL, requests define the entry points to your data.
 They represent the operations or endpoints that users can query, specifying what kind of data can be fetched and how it can be filtered or sorted.
-A request ties your schema to your data model and dictates the parameters a query can use.

 ### Key concepts of requests